neo-technology-field/python-etl-lib/docs/cli.rst

     Commands:
-      delete  Delete runs based on run ID, date, or age. detail  Show a breakdown of the task for the specified run, including... query   Retrieve the list of the last x etl runs from the database and...
+      delete  Delete runs based on run ID, date, or age. detail  Show a breakdown of the task for the specified run, including... query   Retrieve the list of the last x ETL runs from the database and...

 Query
 +++++

 .. code-block:: console

-    $bash: python <your-cli>.py query --help
+    $ python <your-cli>.py query --help
     Usage: <your-cli>.py query [OPTIONS]

-    Retrieve the list of the last x etl runs from the database and display them.
+    Retrieve the list of the last x ETL runs from the database and display them.

     Options:
       --number-runs INTEGER  Number of rows to process, defaults to 10 --help                 Show this message and exit.

+Example output:

 .. code-block:: console

-    <your-cli>.py query
+    $ python <your-cli>.py query
     Listing runs in database 'neo4j'
     +--------+--------------------------------------+------------------+------------------+-----------+
     | name   | ID                                   | startTime        | endTime          |   changes |